Crisis Recovery insurance means you can focus on getting better, without worrying about how you’re going to get by once you recover.

 Crisis Recovery Insurance (AKA Trauma Insurance or Recovery Insurance) provides a lump sum payment if one of the many insured trauma events listed in the policy, were to happen to you, such as being diagnosed with advanced cancer or having a major heart attack or stroke.

-- While you may physically recover, you may still be suffering financially for many years to come so it makes sense to cover yourself if a significant illness means you can’t work for some time.
+- While you may physically recover, you may still be suffering financially for many years to come so it makes sense to protect yourself frlom the increased financial costs if a significant illness means you can’t work for some time.

 A serious illness puts stress on your mental and emotional well being.
 It can be financially devastating for you and your family.